Late antiquity: Public building

 Persian destructions in Anatolia in the 620s.
 City life continued in Syria, Jordan and Palestine into the 8th.
 In the later 6th century street construction was still undertaken in Caesarea Maritima in Palestine, and Edessa was able to deflect Chosroes I with massive payments in gold in 540 and 544, before it was overrun in 609.

 Sculpture and art

-The stylistic changes characteristic of Late Antique art mark the end of classical Roman art and the beginnings of medieval art.
-As a complicated period bridging between Roman art and later medieval styles (such as that of the Byzantines), the Late Antique period saw a transition from the classical idealized realism tradition largely influenced by Ancient Greek art to the more iconic, stylized art of the Middle Ages.
-Unlike classical art, Late Antique art does not emphasize the beauty and movement of the body, but rather, hints at the spiritual reality behind its subjects.
-Additionally, mirroring the rise of Christianity and the collapse of the western Roman Empire, painting and freestanding sculpture gradually fell from favor in the artistic community.
+The stylistic changes characteristic of late-antique art mark the end of classical Roman art and the beginnings of medieval art.
+As a complicated period bridging Roman art and later medieval styles (such as that of the Byzantines), the late-antique period saw a transition from the classical idealized realism tradition (largely influenced by ancient Greek art) to the more iconic, stylized art of the Middle Ages.
+Unlike classical art, late-antique art does not emphasize the beauty and movement of the body, but rather hints at a spiritual reality behind its subjects.
+Additionally, mirroring the rise of Christianity and the collapse of the Western Roman Empire, painting and freestanding sculpture gradually fell from favor in the commissioning/artistic community.
 Replacing them were greater interests in mosaics, architecture, and relief sculpture.